 - At each annual meeting of the Executive Council it shall appoint a Nominating Committee consisting of an Executive Officer and four other members, who shall be current members of the ACH but need not be members of the Executive Council.
-Each year nominations will be made for Executive Council vacancies; every other year nominations will be made for President and Vice President (unless otherwise needed by a vacancy).
+Each year nominations will be made for Executive Council vacancies; every other year nominations will be made for President and Vice President/President-Elect (unless otherwise needed by a vacancy).

-- After receiving the list of nominations from the Nominating Committee, the Executive Secretary shall distribute to each voting member a ballot listing all persons nominated to run in the election.
+- After receiving the list of nominations from the Nominating Committee, the Executive Secretariat shall distribute to each voting member a ballot listing all persons nominated to run in the election.
 Ballots may be distributed and collected electronically (by fax, email, Web, or other means) provided there is a mechanism for preserving the secrecy of the ballot while still ensuring that each member casts only one vote.
 The ballot must indicate the number of seats that are to be filled ( and therefore the maximum number of persons for whom members may vote).
 The ballot must also include the address to which it must be returned (unless it is to be submitted interactively, for example through a Web form), and the date by which it must be received in order to be counted.
-All ballots received by the specified deadline shall be opened and tallied by the Executive Secretary, and certified by the President and Vice President.
+All ballots received by the specified deadline shall be opened and tallied by the Executive Secretariat, and certified by the President and Vice President/President-Elect.
 The results will be transmitted to the Executive Council, Officers, and all candidates for office; any of those people may request a formal recount before the next Executive Council meeting.
-Results of the election will be announced to the Members on or about January 1st.
-The Executive Secretary will keep the records of voting, including physical or electronic ballots until the completion of the first meeting of the Executive Council after the election.
+Results of the election will be announced to the Members on or about 15 March.
+The Executive Secretariat will keep the records of voting, including physical or electronic ballots until the completion of the first meeting of the Executive Council after the election.